KODI-13/NimapProject/README.md

    ![Screenshot 2024-02-20 200235](https://github.com/KODI-13/NimapProject/assets/144531434/5720d133-6f94-4e6d-93be-ce91ea3ecabd)

-5) after Clicking it will take admin to project registration form where admin can assign users to client project and slso admin can perform update and delete operation from here
+5) after Clicking it will take admin to project registration form where admin can assign users to client project and also admin can perform update and delete operation from here

    ![Screenshot 2024-02-20 201355](https://github.com/KODI-13/NimapProject/assets/144531434/e05febc7-a9bf-4061-ba86-4e7c8f0789ef)